freshworks/marketplace-sample-apps/Freshworks-Samples/App-Development-Features/Configuration-Features/config-placeholders-freshservice/README.md

 ## Description:

 App on Freshworks developer platform can be located in different placeholders.
 Some of them render with UI, without UI or simply serverless.
-This app contains the sample code that is all available for apps those run on browser in-product experience.
+This app contains the sample code that demonstrates the various placeholders allowed by Freshservice.

 ## Screenshots: